AndroidDeveloperLB/MaterialPreferenceLibrary/README.md

 Requirements
 ==
 This library needs:
- - API 7 and above.
+ - API 14 and above (release 10 supports even below).
  - AppCompat v7.

 That's it.